Become a master cast-on with 18 knitting cast on methods. From basic wrap cast-on, long-tail, German, Latvian, Chinese waitress to Turkish.

 - The edge is also not very pretty.

 Method 2: Long Tail Cast On

-The Long Tail Cast On is a more stable method then the Wrap Cast On.
+The Long Tail Cast On is a more stable method than the Wrap Cast On.
 It produces a very nice and firm edge too.

 If you are like me, then you may want to try the Thumb Long Tail first.
 This thumb method is great for knitters who like to hold their working yarn in their right hand (like me).

 Although I like the Thumb Long Tail method, it is still worthwhile to learn the Slingshot because it is quicker.